-Invesco Advisers Inc. ("Invesco Advisers"), a Delaware corporation, served as a commodity trading advisor of the Fund during a portion of the periods covered by this report and is an affiliate of the Managing Owner.
+The Managing Owner serves as the commodity trading advisor to the Fund.
+Invesco Advisers Inc. ("Invesco Advisers"), a Delaware corporation, served as a commodity trading advisor of the Trust and Fund during a portion of the periods covered by the Report and is an affiliate of the Managing Owner.
 The Managing Owner may have utilized the Invesco Advisers trading desk to place trades for the Fund.
 Invesco Advisers received no compensation for providing this service.
 As of April 8, 2019, Invesco Advisers no longer serves as a commodity trading advisor of the Fund.